Skip to Site Header Skip to Main Content Skip to Footer

 Lifestyle Factors

-Lifestyle choices can play a significant role in sleep fragmentation.
-Irregular sleep schedules, such as those experienced by shift workers or individuals with overnight jobs, can make it harder to fall asleep and stay asleep, often leading to fragmented sleep and poor overall rest.
+The choices made during the day can disrupt your sleep at night.
+Irregular sleep schedules, like those faced by shift workers or people with overnight jobs, make it tough to fall asleep and stay asleep, leading to broken, restless nights.

 Environmental Disturbances